BardiParsi/SingleTon/README.md

 - **Expensive Task Simulation**: Includes a method `expensiveTask()` to simulate an expensive operation, showcasing real-world usage scenarios.
 - **Error Handling**: Proper error handling is implemented to handle invalid arguments and other exceptional situations.

+## Requirements
+- This project requires C++20 to compile and run successfully.

 ## Compilers
 This project is tested and compatible with the following compilers:
 - Mingw g++